slimgroup/TimeProbeSeismic.jl/papers/segabstract/louboutinp.md

 ![](./figures/init.png){width=100%}
 : True (top) and initial (bottom) velocity models for inversion.

-In all the experiments presented here, we ran 20 iteration of spectral projected gradient (gradient descent with box constraints) [@minconf] with 20 randomly selected shots per iteration [felix ref].
+In all the experiments presented here, we ran 20 iteration of spectral projected gradient (gradient descent with box constraints) [@mlr-v5-schmidt09a] with 20 randomly selected shots per iteration [@Aravkin11TRridr].

 #### Figure: {#2d-fwi-dft}